 #4 Learn about Russian history and culture

 The next thing I want to talk about isn’t often mentioned.
-But I think watching the best Russian TV shows is a great way for getting to know the Russian history and culture.
+But I think watching the best Russian TV series is a great way for getting to know the Russian history and culture.
 Especially if you watch realistic series (like Soldiers) or documentaries, you’ll learn a ton of useful references and information about the Russian mentality, culture and history.

 Plus you’ll get a lot of conversation topics for when you’re speaking with a native Russian.
 Since winters are long and cold, most Russian people spend a lot of time indoors in winter.
 And what better way to spend a cold winter evening, than watching a good series?

 After you’ve watched a couple of series, it will be easy for you to find common ground with other Russian speakers.
 Because you’ve probably watched the same ones.
 At least some of them.
 Russians are often very happy that you’re showing interest in their culture and language.
 Because it’s actually pretty rare that a non-Russian person tries to learn Russian.
 So they’ll be very grateful that you’re taking the time to learn it.